I Failed USMLE Step 1: How to Get Back Up and Excel

 4. Don’t Rush In Without a Solid Plan of Action

 We cannot stress this enough.
 You need to allow yourself the time to learn the right study methods to prepare for this exam.
 Ensure that you are maximizing your learning and knowledge retention.
-According to the 2018 NBME Administrations Performance Data on Step 1 repeat test-takers: 67% of US MD, 73% of DO and 44% of International Step 1 repeaters passed the exam.
+According to the 2018 NBME Administrations Performance Data on Step 1 repeat test-takers, 67% of U.S. MD, 76% of DO and 41% of International Step 1 repeaters passed the exam.

 Once you have scheduled your date, the wheels will start turning even faster.
-But, make sure that you continue to stick to your plan, stay focused, and get tutoring help when you need it.
+Make sure that you continue to stick to your plan, stay focused and get tutoring help when you need it.
 We’ve often had our students tell us how incredibly helpful it is to review questions with their tutor.
 A tutor will tell you exactly where you are going wrong and how to work on targeting your weaknesses so that they don’t hinder you on test day.

 When Should I Schedule My USMLE Step 1 Retake?